wormhole-foundation/wormhole/CONTRIBUTING.md

     …

 ... and submit all three using a single `git push origin HEAD:refs/for/main`.
-Gerrit will create a review .request for A, B and C, and it understands the relation chain between them.
-C can only be merged after B and .C, and merging C will automatically merge B and C as well.
+Gerrit will create a review request for A, B and C, and it understands the relation chain between them.
+C can only be merged after B and C, and merging C will automatically merge B and C as well.

 This means that A can be reviewed, approved and merged before B and C are done.
 Other team members can then start building on A and avoid a "big scary merge".
 This workflow is often called **trunk-based development**.